Tyson Carter: Professional career

 On June 14, 2020, Carter signed his first professional contract with Lavrio of the Greek Basket League.
 In 33 games, he averaged 13.8 points, 3.3 rebounds, and 2.7 assists per game, leading the team to the league finals for the first time.
 On August 21, 2021, Carter agreed to renew his contract with the Greek club.
 In his second season, he averaged 16.5 points, 2.9 assists, and 2.8 rebounds per game in Greek league play.
 On December 19, Carter signed with Zenit Saint Petersburg of the VTB United League and the EuroLeague.

 In 2022, Carter joined the Phoenix Suns' 2022 NBA Summer League roster.

 On August 4, 2022, he has joined Liga ACB side Unicaja on loan.

+On July 3, 2025, Carter signed with Crvena zvezda of the Basketball League of Serbia.
+In October 2025, Carter was hospitalized in Belgrade due to respiratory complications.
+In November 2025, three weeks later, he was released from the hospital after being treated for a pulmonary embolism.